 You like oysters?
 I do even though I used not to when I was younger (I’ve grown enough).
-This time I am going to share our short trip to Hinase City for its annual oyster festival held on February 28, 2016.
+This time I am going to share our short trip to Hinase City for its annual oyster festival.

 About Hinase City